 Hot questions: Do you think armed teachers and clubgoers are a logical solution to the gun violence problem in America?
 Are assault rifles and sub-machine guns necessary for self-defense or hunting?
 Are the current background checks appropriate to identify dangerous gun owners?
 Is a complete ban of gun ownership necessary?
 If not, what type of guns should be blacklisted?
 Are guns necessary to ensure peace?
 Will or should Donald Trump legalize possession of some of the weapons which have been restricted so far?
 Share your views on the discussion forum below.

 Watch these interesting videos on how suspected terrorist buy guns and a debate on gun control and the NRA:

-If you care about guns and gun control, please join our debate and share it with others interested in this issue.
+If you care about guns and gun control and you have suggestions in terms of policy recommendations, please join our debate and share it with others interested in this issue.

 If you change your mind, you can change your vote simply by clicking on another option.

 Gun violence and deaths in America: should guns be banned?